 The only way to change these terms is to move for a modification.
 Under Md.
 Code, Family Law §11-107(a), courts have the authority to extend an order of alimony if “…circumstances arise that would lead to a harsh and inequitable result and the recipient petitions for an extension during the period.”

 Additionally, courts may hear a motion to change the amount of a support order on a petition from either party.
 It is important to understand the circumstances under which a support order may be modified and what is required under Maryland law.
-A Rockville spousal support lawyer could help to modify an existing order or to fight back against any proposed changes by the opposing party.
+An attorney in Rockville could help to modify an existing spousal support order or to fight back against any proposed changes by the opposing party.

 Speak with a Rockville Spousal Support Attorney Today

-The establishment of a proper spousal support order, or alimony, may be key to your financial future.
-Receiving these payments may allow you some time to get a job, finish your education, or to simply come to terms with your new life.
+The establishment of a proper alimony order, may be key to your financial future.
+Receiving these payments may allow you some time to get a job, finish your education, or simply come to terms with your new life.
 On the other hand, the imposition of a harsh order may cripple your financial future if you are made to pay.

-Courts attempt to remain fair in all alimony cases, but an attorney could help to present evidence in a convincing way that works to your advantage.
+Courts attempt to remain fair in all alimony cases, but legal representation could help to present evidence in a convincing way that works to your advantage.
 A Rockville spousal support lawyer could also help to modify existing orders or even to file complaints that a payor has not provided all necessary payments.
-Contact an attorney today to learn more about spousal support laws in Rockville.
+Contact an attorney today to learn more.